thesocompany/vagov-content/pages/health-care/health-needs-conditions/mental-health.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-enrolled">Do I need to be enrolled in VA health care to access mental health care?</button>
 <div id="questions-enrolled" class="usa-accordion-content">

+No. You can get free mental health care for at least a year after separation, without needing to enroll in VA health care.

-No. If you don’t qualify for VA health care, you may still be able to get certain health care services, like care for needs linked to military sexual trauma.<br>
+And at any time, you may still be able to get certain health care services, like care for needs linked to military sexual trauma, even if you don't qualify for VA health care.<br>

 Call our general VA hotline at <a href="tel:+1-800-827-1000">1-800-827-1000</a> to find out what your care options may be.
 We're here Monday through Friday, 8:00 a.m. to 9:00 p.m.
 (ET)